-- 1. School boards are responsible for ensuring that the appropriate protocols and procedures are in place for the gathering and storage of all relevant documentation in accordance with the applicable legislation and other requirements set out elsewhere in these Guidelines. - 2.
-The Ministry of Education is authorized under paragraph 5 of s.
-8.1(1) (5) of the Education Act to collect personal information, directly or indirectly, for purposes of research and statistical activities that relate to education that are conducted by or on behalf of the Ministry.

-- 3. The Ministry is obligated to ensure that it has processes in place to protect personal information and to comply with its legal obligations respecting the collection and retention of personal information. - 4.
-School boards must comply with Ministry of Education's on-going need and requirements to collect information about students in ECPP Education Programs as part of the mandatory annual OnSIS data collection process collected at the end of each school year (e.g. OEN, Grade, admission and demission dates, student achievement, IEP).
-Detailed instructions regarding the OnSIS process are posted on the password protected OnSIS website. - 5.
-The school board shall also provide any information requested by the Ministry respecting the Education Program, including filling out the Monitoring Template.
-Ministry Regional Office staff monitor programs on a minimum three year cycle.
+- a. school boards are responsible for ensuring that the appropriate protocols and procedures are in place for the gathering and storage of all relevant documentation in accordance with the applicable legislation and other requirements set out elsewhere in these Guidelines - the Ministry of Education is authorized under the Education Act to collect personal information, directly or indirectly, for purposes of research and statistical activities that relate to education that are conducted by or on behalf of the ministry - c. the ministry is obligated to ensure that it has processes in place to protect personal information and to comply with its legal obligations respecting the collection and retention of personal information - d. school boards must comply with the Ministry of Education's on-going need and requirements to collect information about students in ECPPs as part of the mandatory annual OnSIS data collection process collected at the end of each school year (e.g., OEN, Grade, admission and demission dates, student achievement).
+Detailed instructions regarding the OnSIS process are posted on the password protected OnSIS website - e. the school board shall also provide any information requested by the ministry respecting the Education Program, including filling out the Monitoring Template.
+Ministry Regional Office staff monitor programs on a minimum three-year cycle.
 Templates are shared prior to the monitoring site visit for completion and discussion during the monitoring site visit.
-These or additional requests for data may occur at any time.
+These or additional requests for data may occur at any time